 Hide the fuse box

-How to make an ugly fuse box into a real eye-catcher
+How to turn an ugly fuse box into a real eye-catcher

-With the help of some W-05-G and W-05-N magnets, which hang around on every other "magnetic" object in my home, I just mounted two fitting picture frames on the fuse box door made out of metal sheet.
+Using a few W-05-G and W-05-N magnets, which already hang on every other "magnetically enabled" surface in my home, I simply attached two correctly sized picture frames to the fuse box door made out of sheet metal.

-The application is very simple, but I still tell you, because
+The application is very simple, but I still wanted to tell you, because

-- It is a way of hanging up pictures without the common blue thumbs, bent nails, crooked pictures and holes in the wall with the advantage of being totally removable.
+- It is a way to hang pictures without the usual unavoidable sore thumb, bent nails, crooked pictures or holes in the wall and has the advantage of being completely removable

-In my case, I used frames with the dimensions 30 x 40 cm (approx. 700 g with the glass).
-So, a 10 mm total height of the individual magnet towers is ideal, since the back of the frame is usually a little bit set back towards the glass.
+In my case, I used picture frames with the dimensions 30 x 40 cm (approx. 700 g with the glass) and a 10 mm total height of the individual magnet towers is ideal, since the backing of the frame is usually a little bit recessed.

-Also, the number and strength of the magnets is more than sufficient.
-However, since I have parquet floors beneath the pictures, I wanted to be overly cautious.
+Also, the number and strength of the magnets are more than sufficient, but I wanted to be overly cautious since I have parquet floors beneath the pictures.

-To change the pictures in the frames or to totally remove them, quickly peel them off the fuse box.
-This way, the magnets remain in their positions on the metal sheet, so you can reattach them again easily.
+To change the pictures in the frames or to totally remove them, quickly pull them off the fuse box.
+This way, the magnets remain in their correct positions on the metal sheet, and you can easily reattach them again.

 By the way: I have two maps from www.worldmapper.org hanging there, which depict the countries of the world, but not in their actual size/area, but weighted by their performance in a certain topic (in my case, on top is the distribution of HIV and below is the wealth measured by the GNP) ...